 Ashtaroth backed away from her, herded toward the door.
 “Lilit?” he asked.
 “Dannae?”

-The girl smiled.
-Blood trickled down her cheek from an unseen head wound, staining her brown skin all the way to her shoulder.
+She smiled.
+Blood trickled down her cheek from an unseen head wound, staining her pale brown skin all the way to her shoulder.

 Ashtaroth risked a glimpse at the door.
 It lay fully open now.
 Behind it lay a lilac tree and a stone bench.
 A woman sat upon it, wrapped in the white linen of a corpse.
 A moon shone above her.